tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 The lc-run program has some basic smoke tests for its command-line interface and start-up process.
-You can find them in `tests/_lcruntests.livecodescript`, with support files in `tests/lc-run/`.  lc-run is used to run the LiveCode Builder tests mentioned above; only add to the smoke tests for things that *can't* be tested by writing a "normal" LiveCode Builder test.
+You can find them in `tests/_lcruntests.livecodescript`, with support files in `tests/lc-run/`.  lc-run is used to run the Builder tests mentioned above; only add to the smoke tests for things that *can't* be tested by writing a "normal" Builder test.